Quixotix/django-chimpusers/README.md

 Installation
 ------------

-As this app is still under development, the best installation method is to clone the git repository.
+For the latest stable version, install using `easy_install` or `pip`:

+    pip install django-chimpusers

+For the latest development version, install from the git repository.

     git clone git@github.com:Quixotix/django-chimpusers.git
     setup.py install django-chimpusers